League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 @JournalEntry[TEST] @Trigger[click] @JournalEntry[TEST 2]
 ```

-#### New Forien Quest Log support with the new 0.7.7 version and rhe ID Quest mechanism
+#### New Forien Quest Log support with the new 0.7.7 version and the ID Quest mechanism

 here the video on the exact minute: https://youtu.be/lfSYJXVQAcE?t=586